The world awaits.

 Globetrotting.

 Beyond the UK and the US, I've had the fortune to visit other fantastic countries and have had extraordinary experiences in different cultures.
-To date, I've traveled to Canada, New Zealand, Australia, France, Germany, The Netherlands, Greece (here and here), IcelandItalyPortugalSpain and its island of Mallorca, Sweden, Ireland, Denmark, Turkey, India, United Arab Emirates, China, and Mexico.
+To date, I've traveled to Australia, Austria, Canada, China, Denmark, France, Germany, Greece (here and here), Iceland, India, Ireland, Italy, Mexico, Netherlands, New ZealandPortugalSpain and its island of Mallorca, Sweden, Turkey, and United Arab Emirates.
 I feel so blessed to have seen so much of the world, and I'm sure my travels will continue.